elifilkegokce/elifilkegokce.github.io/_posts/2019-10-28-dirichlet-distribution.md

 Notation:

 * $\bf{\Gamma(n):}$ Gamma function for which $\Gamma(1)=1$ and $\Gamma(n)=(n-1)!$
 * $\bf{\alpha}:$ The first parameter of Beta distribution.
-It is like a weight given to the event, which is the calls associated with suspicious transactions in our case.
+Effective number of observations of $p$ (i.e., event), which is the calls associated with suspicious transactions in our case.
 * $\bf{\beta}:$ The second parameter of Beta distribution.
-It is like a weight given to the no-event, which is the calls that don't involve suspicious transaction related topics in our case.
+Effective number of observations of $1-p$ (i.e., no-event), which is the calls that don't involve suspicious transaction related topics in our case).
 * $\bf{B(\alpha, \beta)}:$ Beta function.
 Using the parameters $\alpha$ and $\beta$, and the gamma function $\Gamma(n)$, it is defined by